 Bullet lures have grown with immense popularity over the last couple of years.
 With a moderate price tag and exciting colour range this simple hard body lure has rapidly built a large following by local Victorians, Particularly throughout social media.
 Designed with fresh water species in mind the range of Bullet lures are great for targeting Trout, Redin, Golden & Silver Perch and Bass and recently have been used targeting estuary species such as Bream, Salmon and Flathead.
-However we generally associate this hard body lure for Trout and Redfin.
+However, we generally associate this hard body lure for Trout and Redfin.

-The Bullet lure gets its name from its long casting capability which is a tremendous strength from a hard body lure which generally weighs less then 5 grams.
-Allowing river and estuary fisherman to cover great distances.
+The Bullet lure gets its name from its long casting capability which is a tremendous strength from a hard body lure which generally weighs less than 5 grams.
+Allowing the river and estuary fisherman to cover great distances.
 The two models available are the 3cm minnow and the bigger brother the 5-0 minnow.
 The colour patterns are reasonably consistent between the two models.
-Depending on your location and target species they come in a range of sinking, suspending and floating, with optional choice of rattle or silent and equipped with dual ST36 trebles which are sharp enough for even the toughest Perch or Trout.
+Depending on your location and target species they come in a range of sinking, suspending and floating, with an optional choice of rattle or silent and equipped with dual ST36 trebles which are sharp enough for even the toughest Perch or Trout.

 Some freshwater fisherman will simply pack their spin rod and a range of bullets in different sizes and colours and their set for the day.
 I have often done this myself packing a few Bullets to simply target Trout and Perch for many of Victoria’s river systems.

 If the bite gets a little quiet then sometimes ill smear a little bit of scent on the hard body lure.
 ProCure or S-factor is a nice choice when the bite is quiet I find this certainly helps.

 The bullet lure colour range